upyun/lua-resty-checkups/README.md

 * `mode`: Balance mode.
 If set to `hash`, checkups will balance servers by `hash_key` or `ngx.req.uri` if no `hash_key` is specified.
 Default is `wrr`.
 * `protected`: If set to `true` and all the servers in the cluster are failing, checkups will not mark the last failing server as unavailable(`err`), instead, it will be marked as `unstable`(still available in next try).
 Default is `true`.
-* `cluster`: You can configure multiple levels according to the cluster priority, at each level you can configure a `servers` cluster.
+* `cluster`: You can configure multiple levels according to the cluster priority, at each level you can configure a cluster of `servers`.
 Checkups will try next level only when all the servers in the prior level are consitered unavailable.

-	In stead of trying clusters by level, you can also configure trying clusters by key(see `api` cluster above).
-Remember you should also pass argument like `opts.cluster_key={default="dc1", backup="dc2"}` to `checkups.read_ok` to make checkups trying on the order of `dc1`, `dc2`.
+	Instead of trying clusters by level, you can configure checkups trying clusters by key(see `api` cluster above).
+Remember you should also pass extra argument like `opts.cluster_key={default="dc1", backup="dc2"}` to [checkups.read_ok](#ready_ok) to make checkups trying on the order of `dc1`, `dc2`.
 If you haven't passed `opts.cluster_key` to [checkups.ready_ok](#ready_ok), checkups will still try clusters by level.
 As for the above `api` cluster, checkups will eventually return `no upstream available`.
 * `try`: Retry count.
 Default is the number of servers.
 * `servers`: Configuration for `servers` are listed as follows,
 	* `weight`: Sets the weight of the server.
 Default is `1`.